rbertolusso/intubate/README.md

 They were.

-Now the results are at your disposal to use as any other variable (result not shown):
+Now the results are at your disposal to use as any other variable (output not shown):

 ```r